JessieDani/removeDuplicates/README.md

 ## Steps

-* Read and parse the mock_application.json file into a JavaScript object
+* Read and parse the mock_application.json file into a JavaScript object.
-*
-* Iterate/loop through the key-value pairs in the input JSON object
+* Iterate/loop through the key-value pairs in the input JSON object.
-*
-* Remove duplicate values based on the valuesSeen Set
+* Remove duplicate values based on the valuesSeen Set.
-*
-* Get the cleaned JSON object and write it to a file
+* Get the cleaned JSON object and write it to a file.

 The script will read the `mock_application.json` file, remove duplicate values, and write the cleaned JSON object to a new file named `clean_application.json`.